mohtasham9/aws-textract/README.md

    - **Tables**: Extracted tables are processed into pandas DataFrames for easy manipulation and display.
    - **Key-Value Pairs**: Key-value pairs are extracted and displayed as a dictionary.
    - **Dates**: Dates found in the text lines are extracted and displayed.
+6. **Key Functions and Methods**:
+   - `extract_text_from_pdf()`: Initiates PDF text extraction using AWS Textract.
+   - `extract_text_from_image()`: Extracts text from images using AWS Textract.
+   - `upload_to_s3()`: Uploads files to Amazon S3 bucket.
+7. **Code Structure**:
+   - `main.py`: Contains Streamlit frontend logic and handles AWS interactions (Textract, S3).
+   - `config.py`: Stores AWS credentials and configurations.   -

-## User Interaction
+## 5. User Guide
-1. **File Upload**: Users can upload their documents via a simple file uploader.
-2. **Processing Feedback**: The application provides feedback during processing, indicating whether the document is being analyzed or if an error has occurred.
+- **Deployment Instructions**: Clone the repository, install dependencies, configure AWS credentials in `config.py`, and run `streamlit run main.py`.
+- **Usage**:
+  - Upload PDF or image files via the Streamlit interface.
-3. **Results Display**: Once processing is complete, users can view the extracted text, tables, key-value pairs, and dates directly in the browser.
+  - View extracted tables, key-value pairs, and extracted text.
-4. **Save Functionality**: Users can save the extracted data to a text file with a single click.
+  - Save extracted data to a local file.

 ## Conclusion
 This AWS Textract Data Extraction application showcases the integration of cloud services with a web interface to automate and simplify the extraction of structured data from documents.
-It demonstrates practical use of AWS Textract for document analysis, provides robust error handling, and ensures data is presented in a user-friendly manner.
+It demonstrates the practical use of AWS Textract for document analysis, provides robust error handling, and ensures data is presented in a user-friendly manner.
 This project exemplifies the power of combining AWS services with Python-based web development for efficient and effective data processing solutions.